 Circumstances of acquisition:

 In 1991 William Wadsworth donated 1,002 acres of his property as part of his estate plan.
-His primary objective in donating the property was to protect the land’s diverse wildlife habitat.
+His primary goal in donating the property was to protect the land’s diverse wildlife habitat.
 This land is valued for its large size, wildlife habitat, timber production, and recreational experience.

 Please see our Visitor Use Guidelines page for a complete list of rules and regulations for Forest Society reservations.